stackql/stackql/CONTRIBUTING.md

 Please raise pull requests (PRs) from a fork of this repository, using the provided PR template.
 The richer the detail / evidence supplied, the easier the review process.
 A usefully named feature branch for the PR source is appreciated.

+Finally, in respect of all your efforts; we thank you and ask that you please give us a star while you are at it.

 Many Thanks,

 The StackQL team.